CenturyLinkCloud/PublicKB/Support/client-service-partner-csp-service-personnel-task-and-activities.md

   "contentIsHTML": true
 }}}

-<p>The following Service personnel tasks and activities are included in the CSP’s tasks and activities, limited by the hours per month included in the package purchased by the customer. &nbsp;Services extend across all products and services in the CenturyLink
+<p>The following Service personnel tasks and activities are included in the CSP’s tasks and activities, limited by the hours per month included in the package purchased by the customer.
+Services extend across all products and services in the CenturyLink
   portfolio, not just CenturyLink Cloud.</p>
 <p><strong>Customer Relationship Management</strong>
 </p>